 Radon is present everywhere, both indoors and outdoors.
 There is no known safe level.
-According to the EPA, the average indoor radon level is about 1.3 pCi/L, and the average levels of radon outdoors are about 0.4 pCi/L. Outdoors, radon generally disperses and does not reach high levels.
+Outdoors, radon generally disperses and does not reach high levels.
 Your greatest exposure to radon is inside.
-This is because radon becomes concentrated inside buildings where you spend the most time.
-Your home can have radon whether it is old or new, well-sealed or drafty, and with or without a basement.
+This is because radon becomes concentrated inside buildings where you spend most of your time.
+Your home can have radon whether it is old or new, well-sealed or drafty, and with a basement or a crawlspace.
 The U.S. Surgeon General says that people should take action to lower radon levels in the home if the level is 4.0 pCi/L or higher.

-Radon is a Lung Cancer Risk
+Radon is a lung cancer risk